What is the 4+1 Option?

 If I am Interested in the 4+1 Program, What Do I Do?

-- Either Dr. Furst-Holloway or the graduate advisor who you meet with will collect your contact information so that we may communicate program updates and information to you (e.g., when the application portal is open).
+1. Set up an appointment ASAP Anastasiya Pilipchuk, (email@example.com), the graduate assistant for ORGL.
+We will collect your contact information so that we may communicate program updates and information to you (e.g., when the application portal is open).
 We can also review the program and admissions process and when to schedule your graduation.
 Most importantly, we can advise you on what graduate classes are available.